-Purpose-led leadership and peer network create innovative community in aged care
+Purpose-led leadership and peer network create innovative communities in aged care

-Sara Blunt says having executive peers from various industries in her TEC group inspires her to be innovative, offers fresh perspective and holds her accountable:
+Sara Blunt says having executive peers from various industries in her TEC group inspires her to be innovative, offers a fresh perspective, and holds her accountable:

 - Peer-to-peer mentorship: Sara was mentored and supported by her executive peers to seize the opportunity to create the first co-located aged care facility and primary school at Kalyra Woodcroft.

 - Leadership: Sara learned the value of keeping her senior leadership team invested in the organisation’s mission, which proved vital to the adoption of the co-location.

 - Innovation: When approvals proved challenging, Sara’s group encouraged her to persevere; providing new perspectives to help her navigate this period and find a solution.